7Ji/ampart/README.md

 New paritions should be available immediately under /dev after partitioning, **without reboot**

-**Warning**: ampart won't check if the partitions are in used or not, users should umount the old parts by themselvies if they don't want any data loss. **this also mean you can partition the emmc being used by system even if your system is running from it.** This is a **feature**, not a **bug**, you told ampart to do so and **you yourself should take the responsibility**.
+~~**Warning**: ampart won't check if the partitions are in used or not, users should umount the old parts by themselvies if they don't want any data loss. **this also mean you can partition the emmc being used by system even if your system is running from it.** This is a **feature**, not a **bug**, you told ampart to do so and **you yourself should take the responsibility**.~~
+This is no longer the case, ampart will refuse to partition a disk if it's a device and any of its part is mounted

 All of the above would seem complicated but the CLI is really **clean and easy**, e.g.
 ````